The Team

 Lori Burrows, Principal Investigator

 Professor Lori Burrows is a microbiologist, Fellow of the American Academy of Microbiology, and international expert on the structure, function, and regulation of type IV pili (T4P).
 She has published over 120 peer reviewed papers, reviews, and book chapters.
-She is currently the Interim Director of McMaster University’s Michael G. DeGroote Institute for Infectious Diseases Research and serves on the Editorial Boards of the Journal of Bacteriology (ASM), the Journal of Biochemistry (ASBMB), and ACS Infectious Diseases.
+She is the Associate Director of McMaster University’s Michael G. DeGroote Institute for Infectious Diseases Research and serves on the Editorial Boards of the Journal of Bacteriology (ASM), the Journal of Biochemistry (ASBMB), and ACS Infectious Diseases.
+Dr. Burrows is the Canadian Research Chair in Microbe-Surface Interactions.

 Hanjeong Harvey, Lab Manager